jorisvandijk/joriscodes/docs/intro.md

 - [Legion](https://codeberg.org/jorisvandijk/dotfiles)

 ## Who am I?
-I'm Joris, a software developer to be, from the Netherlands.
-I like Linux, Software and Technology.
+I'm Joris and I am from the Netherlands.
+I'm a student currently working to get my computer science bachelor degree.
+Apart from that I am an open-source advocate, a Linux enthusiast and a favorite uncle.

 ## Contact
 I am still debating adding my email address here.
 For now you can find me here: